 Clients appreciate Chris’s availability, responsiveness and ability to quickly make an honest evaluation of a matter.
 Chris encourages his clients to call him about pre-litigation matters in hopes that he can advise them on how to resolve those matters and avoid litigation.
 His track record and experience allow him to prognosticate the likely outcome of litigating a claim or case within the framework of its particular jurisdiction.
 With a solid understanding of likely ramifications, clients can make an informed decision about whether or not they should pursue an early resolution.

 Chris led a small team of minority attorneys to develop business, diversify the firm and recruit other minority attorneys.
 As a mentor, Chris shows young litigation associates the ropes.

 Chris has a long history of pro bono work and community involvement.
 In his first year of practice he started a program to give children who are wards of the state private counsel.
 That same year, the New Orleans Bar Association recognized him as pro bono attorney of the year.
-Chris currently serves as the Board Chair of the Urban League of Louisiana.
-He also works with local nonprofits to create a re-entry program to assist incarcerated individuals when they are released.
+Chris recently completed serving four years as the Board Chair of the Urban League of Louisiana.
+He now serves as the Board Chair of the Justices Accountability Center for Louisiana that recently create a re-entry program to assist incarcerated individuals when they are released.
 He founded When the Bell Rings, a nonprofit organization aimed at improving New Orleans public schools, and in the aftermath of Katrina started a charter school for inner city kids.
 He previously served as the Board President of The Priestly Charter School for Architecture Construction and on the Boys Hope/Girls Hope Board of Directors.